 - Genetic Susceptibility: Individuals with a family history of substance abuse are more likely to develop Xanax addiction.
 Genetic factors influence how a person’s brain responds to drugs, increasing vulnerability to addiction.

+- Prescription Abuse: Xanax is prescribed for managing anxiety and panic disorders.
+Long-term use or misuse of prescribed Xanax leads to physical dependence and addiction as patients seek to maintain its calming effects.
 According to Griffiths R and colleagues 1990, ‘Relative abuse liability of different benzodiazepines in drug abusers,’ alprazolam/xanax have a high misuse liability, especially when prescribed to individuals with a history of some type of substance use disorder.

 - Environmental Factors: Growing up in a society or place where drug use is prevalent or having easy access to Xanax increases the risk of addiction.
 Social circles that normalize drug use also play a significant role in developing addictive behaviors.

 - Peer Or Social Pressure: Young adults and teenagers are particularly susceptible to peer pressure.
-In environments where drug use is encouraged, individuals may experiment with Xanax, increasing the risk of addiction.
+In environments where drug use is encouraged, individuals experiment with Xanax, increasing the risk of addiction.

 What Are The Consequences Of Xanax Addiction?

-The consequences of Xanax addiction affect physical health, mental well-being, and behavior.
-These effects lead to significant, long-term health issues and disruptions in daily life.
 According to Griffiths R and colleague’s 1990 research titled, ‘Relative abuse liability of different benzodiazepines in drug abusers,’ all benzodiazepines, including Xanax, carry a risk of misuse, diversion, tolerance, and physical dependence.

-Chronic use also impairs cognitive functions, leading to memory problems, difficulty concentrating, and poor decision-making.
-Addicts also frequently experience mood swings and heightened emotional responses, contributing to interpersonal conflicts and social isolation.
+- Emotional Instability: Individuals frequently experience mood swings and heightened emotional responses, contributing to interpersonal conflicts and social isolation.

 What Are The Withdrawal Symptoms Of Xanax Addiction?